 Rep. Stephanie Tubbs Jones (D-Ohio), who championed an expansion to childrens health insurance coverage and became a top figure in the fight against healthcare disparities, died in Cleveland on Wednesday after suffering a brain hemorrhage.
 Tubbs Jones, who represented the hospital-heavy east side of Cleveland and its surrounding suburbs, was 58.

-Though known more for her work on the House Standards of Official Conduct Committee that she chaired, Tubbs Jones was also a vocal member of the Ways and Means Health Subcommittee, where she helped shape Medicare legislation.
-Last October, she took the lead in opposing parts of a revised Internal Revenue Service form that would require not-for-profit hospitals to report more in-depth financial and community-benefit data.
-The IRS released instructions for the new Form 990 on Tuesday.
+Though known more for her work on the House Standards of Official Conduct Committee, which she chaired, Tubbs Jones was also a vocal member of the Ways and Means Health Subcommittee, where she helped shape Medicare legislation.
+Last October, she took the lead in opposing parts of a revised IRS form that would require not-for-profit hospitals to report more in-depth financial and community-benefit data.
+The IRS released instructions for that form on Tuesday.

 Ron Pollack, executive director of Families USA, Washington, lauded Tubbs Jones' extraordinary effective voice on healthcare issues, and called her a "key leader" in trying to improve care. -- by Matthew DoBias

 What do you think?
 Post a comment on this article and share your opinion with other readers.
 Submit your comments to Modern Healthcare Online at [email protected].
 Please be sure to include your hometown and state, along with your organization and title.